hamidhassan85/data_analyst/Instructions/Labs/06-design-report-in-power-bi-desktop.md

      ![Picture 28](Linked_image_Files/07-design-report-in-power-bi-desktop_image29.png)

-1. Notice that the visual has 11 months only.
+1. Notice that the visual only has 11 months.

-	*The last month of the year, 2020 June, doesn't have any sales (yet).
+    > *The last month of the year, 2020 June, doesn't have any sales (yet).
 By default, the visual has eliminated months with BLANK sales.
 You'll now configure the visual to show all months.*

 1. In the visual fields pane, in the **X-axis** well/area, for the **Month** field, select the down-arrow, and then select **Show Items With No Data**.

-	*Notice that the month **2020 June** now appears.*
+    > *Notice that the month **2020 June** now appears.*

      ![Picture 52](Linked_image_Files/07-design-report-in-power-bi-desktop_image30.png)